JoelHKV/HelsinkiCityBikeApp/readme.md

 ```

 ## Technologies Used
-The frontend is written in JavaScript, HTML, and CSS and the backend is powered by Google Cloud Functions.
+The frontend is written in JavaScript, HTML, and CSS, while the backend is powered by Google Cloud Functions.

 ## Testing

 ### Pseudo-random navigation with Selenium

-With the following python script we navigate through menus and change the window size.
-We test the app with Chrome, Firefox and Edge (but not Safari).
-See the following video [AllYouCanClick.mp4](https://storage.googleapis.com/joelvuolevi/bikeapp/AllYouCanClick.mp4) for Chrome results.
+With the following Python script, we navigate through menus and change the window size to test the app.
+We have tested the app with Chrome, Firefox, and Edge (but not Safari).
+Please refer to the following video for the results in Chrome: [AllYouCanClick.mp4](https://storage.googleapis.com/joelvuolevi/bikeapp/AllYouCanClick.mp4).

 ```